learn-co-curriculum/dsc-prework-intro-prework/README.md

   - ##### Second way:

-    Part of the Flatiron program is to use an industry-standard tool called Github to manage files.
+    Part of the Flatiron program is to use an industry-standard tool called github to manage files.
 The main unit used to house files is called a `repository`, or `repo` ("ree-po") for short.
 The github logo looks like this:
 ![](viz/github.png)

     Click on the small github logo in the upper-right hand corner of the page to be taken to the github page with the solutions.